-Once the investigation (whether it be carried out by the Centre or by CMI) has been concluded the report will be considered by the Senior Quality Manager and/or Head of Awarding Body & Compliance and a decision made on any remedial or preventative actions to be taken and of any sanctions or penalties to be implemented.
+Once the investigation (whether it be carried out by the Centre or by CMI) has been concluded, the report will be considered by the allocated Centre's CMI Quality Manager and the Senior Quality Manager(s) and/or Awarding Body Responsible Officer and a decision made on any remedial or preventative actions to be taken and of any sanctions or penalties to be implemented.

-If the report confirms that suspected or alleged malpractice and/or maladministration took place CMI will first consider:-
+If the report confirms that suspected or alleged malpractice and/or maladministration took place, CMI will first consider:-

-- What reasonable steps are required to prevent any Adverse Effect which may arise; - How to minimise any risk to the integrity of the certification now and in the future; - How to maintain public confidence in its delivery and awarding of qualifications; - How to ensure this same incident will not re-occur.
+- What reasonable steps are required to prevent any Adverse Effect which may arise; - If an Adverse Effect has occurred, what steps are required to mitigate any impact; - How to minimise any risk to the integrity of the certification now and in the future; - How to maintain public confidence in its delivery and awarding of qualifications; - How to ensure this same incident will not re-occur.

 Proportionate action will only be taken once the facts of the case have been established.
 CMI will therefore consider all relevant information when determining what action to take on a case-by-case basis.
-In all cases CMI will consider consequential effects, including the effect of the proposed action on the individual or centre, when judging which action(s) are proportional.
+In all cases, CMI will consider consequential effects, including the effect of the proposed action on the individual or Centre, when judging which action(s) are proportional.
 CMI will balance the consequences for the individual or Centre against the seriousness and effects of the malpractice and/or maladministration.
 This does not preclude the use of sanctions.